muhammadyana/muhammadyana/README.md

 ### Hi there 👋 I'm a Software Engineer

 - 🔭 I’m currently Working From Anywhere
-- 🌱 I’m currently learning about blockchain, React, & Flutter
+- 🌱 I’m currently learning about blockchain, React, Go & Flutter
 - 📫 How to reach me: you can find more about me at https://muhammadyana.me

 Let's work together and make some awesome app 🎉